 Previously, an in silco (computer models) study had shown several of the active phytoconstituents of Nigella sativa to interact with SARS-CoV-2.
 Specifically, six of the phytoconstituents were predicted to bind to the N-terminal binding domain.[ref]

-Other in silco studies have shown that several phytoconstituents of Nigella sativa may be effective not only in blocking replication but also in decreasing the ability of the virus to enter cells.[ref]
+Other in silco studies have shown that several phytoconstituents of Nigella sativa may be effective both in blocking replication and in decreasing the ability of the virus to enter cells.[ref]

 Is Nigella sativa safe?
 Talk with your doctor, of course, if you have any questions or are on medications.
 Otherwise, Nigella sativa seeds have been eaten for thousands of years and are considered non-toxic.
 A review of many clinical trials that used Nigella sativa showed no serious side effects.[ref]

 Curcumin as an antiviral